danforthcenter/plantcv-annotate/docs/Points.md

     - Adds a labeled pixel to the corrected mask if an object cannot be resolved for any annotations (false negatives can be counted but cannot have their size measured downstream).
     - Returns the number of unique objects in the `corrected_mask` which is useful for downstream analysis.
     - Debug image is a colorized representation of the labeled mask.
 The "unresolved" annotation replicates are plotted with a radius of `pcv.params.line_thickness` (default = 5).
+    - Hint: set `pcv.params.text_size=0` to skip ID labeling and instead only plot the annotation coordinate.

 - **Example use:**
     - Remove noise from a microscopy image that is otherwise difficult to filter out with traditional computer vision